 Spilled battery fluid is dangerous.

-Battery fluid contains SULFURIC ACID which could cause serious injuries, if it gets in your eyes or on your skin.
+Battery fluid contains SULFURIC ACID which could cause serious injuries if it gets in eyes, skin or clothing.
 If this happens, immediately flush your eyes with water for 15 minutes or wash your skin thoroughly and get medical attention.
-Be careful not to get battery fluid on yourself.
+Wear eye protection and protective gloves to prevent contact with battery fluid.